SimonBiggs/Electron-Cutout-Factors/README.md

 Electron Cutout Factors
 =======================

-For the modelling of electron cut-out factors in Medical Physics.
+For the modelling of electron cut-out factors in Radiation Oncology Medical Physics.